NebulaCrasher/Chess-IQ-Correlations/README.md

 ### Step 3 Loading Data

-We had to drop the duplicate rank columns since that interfered with the next step.
-We opted to keep the Chess players position in the list of the historical Chess ratings.
-After that, sorting the data by those Chess rankings helped put into perspective the quality of players put out per country.
+There were duplicate rank columns that needed to be dropped as they were causing issues with the data reading.
+After dropping one of the rank columns, chess players were arranged by rating  by country.
+Sorting the data by those Chess rankings helped put into perspective the quality of players put out per country.

 ### Step 3 Loading

-By using the create_engine method from SQLalchemy we were able to open a connection using SQLite (a relational database) and from there added in our dataframe which we could then iterate over and further filter down if interested.
+By using the create_engine method from SQLalchemy we were able to open a connection using SQLite (a relational database) and from there import our dataframe which we could then iterate over and further filter down if interested.

 ### Findings